 By Jen Ohlson

-IHT, along with partner adidas, held its first Advisory and Innovation Summit in Austin.
+IHT held its first Advisory and Innovation Summit in Austin.
 Physical education teachers, school administrators, foundation managers and state PE coordinators joined us for a day of conversation, demonstration and – most importantly – sharing as we work to create a better PE experience for students.

-Introducing the adidas ZONE
+Introducing the IHT ZONE